 If you subscribed to And Other Stories by Sunday 6th June 2021, you will have received your limited edition copy of Somebody Loves You – in which all subscribers are thanked by name – in October 2021, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
 Find out more about our subscriptions.

 All subscribers receive their subscription copies before the books are available in bookshops, and we give them little extras to say thank you.
-Somebody Loves You subscribers will receive a little fold-out leaflet of art & articles related to the book, a subscriber-exclusive edition and the first twenty-five new subscribers to sign up will also win a beautiful, limited edition letterpress broadside New North Press.
+Somebody Loves You subscribers received a little fold-out leaflet of art & articles related to the book, a subscriber-exclusive edition and the first twenty-five new subscribers to sign up also won a beautiful, limited edition letterpress broadside New North Press.
 More on that here.

 - Read the poem that inspired the title of Mona Arshi’s Somebody Loves You